Radio program/music director

 Is the best talent these days on terrestrial radio or Sirius?
 Can terrestrial possibly match the huge contracts you hear about Stern and other famous radio personalities getting?

-Asked by lolDUKE over 10 years ago
+Asked by lolDUKE almost 11 years ago

 Greetings lolDUKE!
 "Best" is usually a matter of opinion but there are some talents you can hear on both terrestrial radio & Sirus/XM.
 Broadway Bill Lee for example is on Sirus/XM as well as WCBS-FM in NYC at different times of the day.
 Depending on budget & talent, there are indeed terrestrial stations offering very nice contracts to various talents across the country.
 There are of course plenty of very talented people who work without a contract & are paid very nicely as well.
 An example would be a talent that has worked with a contract in a large market until the end of the that contract and then opted to work in a smaller area without having one because they desire the move.
 Thanks for the question!